-Evaluating the potential of breeding protein efficient pigs: preliminary estimates of heritability in a Swiss Large White pig population
+Heritability and phenotypic correlations of protein efficiency in a Swiss Large White pig population C. Kasper1, I. Ruiz-Ascacibar1, P. Stoll1 and G. Bee1

-C. Kasper^{}, I. Ruiz-Ascacibar, P. Stoll and G. Bee, Agroscope, La Tioleyre 4, 1725 Posieux, Switzerland.
-Corresponding author: claudia.kasper@agroscope.admin.ch
+1Agroscope, La Tioleyre 4, 1725 Posieux, Switzerland

-Introduction

-Pig production contributes importantly to environmental pollution through the emission of nitrogen waste.
-Since many countries do not meet the plant-protein demand of livestock with current feed cultivation practices, an important part of high-quality protein feed, most importantly soybean meal, is imported from South America.
-Consequently, the high global demand for protein results in an increased competition of agricultural land for human food and animal feed, ultimately leading to the large-scale loss of ecological habitats.
+Introduction Pig production contributes importantly to environmental pollution through the emission of nitrogen waste.
+Many countries cannot meet the plant-protein demand of livestock with current feed cultivation practices, and an important part of high-quality protein feed, most importantly soybean meal, is imported from South America.
+The high global demand for protein results in an increased competition of agricultural land for human food and animal feed and ultimately to the large-scale loss of ecological habitats.
 It is therefore desirable to improve protein efficiency, i.e. the proportion of dietary protein that is fixed in the body, of pigs, an important livestock species, through selective breeding.
-However, little knowledge is available about the inheritance pattern and genetic architecture of protein efficiency.
-Similarly, the genes underlying protein efficiency and their functions, essential for assessing the potential to breed pigs with higher protein efficiency, has not yet been assessed.
+However, little is known about the inheritance pattern and genetic architecture of protein efficiency as well as the genes underlying protein efficiency and their functions, which is essential for assessing the potential to breed pigs with higher protein efficiency.

-Materials and Methods

-We used data of 294 offspring of 17 sires and 56 dams from previous experiments (Ruiz-Ascacibar et al., 2017).
-Nitrogen efficiency, as a proxy for protein efficiency, of the empty body (NEffEB) and of the carcass (NEffCarc) were calculated as the proportion of fixed protein in the entire body and the carcass, respectively, from the total dietary protein intake.
+Materials and Methods We used data of 294 offspring of 17 sires and 56 dams from previous experiments (Ruiz-Ascacibar et al., 2017).
+Nitrogen (~protein) efficiency of the empty body (NEffEB) and of the carcass (NEffCarc) were the proportion of fixed protein in the entire body and the carcass, respectively, from the total dietary protein intake.
 We estimated the genetic (h^2) and environmental variance components (CE2) of NEffEB and NEffCarc using a mixed-effect Gaussian animal model (Henderson, 1984) following a Bayesian framework (Hadfield, 2010).
 We assessed phenotypic correlations of NEffEB with phosphorus efficiency, water, raw ash and fat content of the empty body of a subset (N=73) for which this information was available.
 The correlation of NEffEB with the number of days slaughtering was delayed because a pig did not reach the target body weight was calculated for the entire dataset.